DuPage County Lawyers Assisting Clients with DACA Proceedings

 Deferred Action for Childhood Arrivals (DACA) is a program that was initiated in June of 2012 to defer deportation/removal proceedings for qualifying undocumented immigrants.
 To be eligible, you must have come to the United States as a minor and meet several other requirements.
 If you are an undocumented immigrant who came to the U.S. when you were young and believe you may qualify for DACA, it is important to speak with a skilled immigration lawyer who can review your case and advise you of your rights and options.

-At, Mevorah Law Offices LLC, we have several decades of combined experience assisting clients with all types of immigration issues; including family-based visas, student visas, employment-based visas, temporary visas, naturalization, deportation/removal, and asylum.
-Our award-winning lawyers regularly represent clients in Chicago and throughout Northern Illinois before the U.S. Citizenship and Immigration Services (USCIS) and U.S. Immigration Customs Enforcement (ICE).
+At, Mevorah & Giglio Law Offices, we have several decades of combined experience assisting clients with all types of immigration issues; including family-based visas, student visas, employment-based visas, temporary visas, naturalization, deportation/removal, and asylum.
+Our award-winning lawyers regularly represent clients in Chicagoland and throughout Northern Illinois before the U.S. Citizenship and Immigration Services (USCIS) and U.S. Immigration Customs Enforcement (ICE).
 We have in-depth knowledge of the Deferred Action for Childhood Arrivals program, how it is interpreted by government agencies and what it takes to secure a positive outcome in your case.

 We have been recognized by our peers not only for our skill and experience but also for our client-centered approach.
 Our attorneys are honest, compassionate, straightforward and down to earth.
 We understand the stress undocumented immigrants go through having to fear deportation, and we believe you deserve to have a strong voice aggressively advocating for your rights.
 Whether through qualifying for DACA or other means, we put our experience to work to identify any and all potential paths to securing legal status in the United States.